Skip to Main Content

 Team 25

-Hello!
+Hello.
 My name is Kulule.
 Prior to relocating to Illinois to start my DNP journey at RFU, I earned my bachelor’s degree at Oakwood University, a HBCU in Alabama.
 I later relocated to Minneapolis, a place I now call home.
-An interesting tidbit about me is that I spent my formative years growing up living in four different continents, including Asia, Africa, Oceania, and now North America!
+An interesting tidbit about me is that I spent my formative years growing up living in four different continents, including Asia, Africa, Oceania, and now North America.
 Prior to anesthesia training, I had five years of nursing experience in medical, surgical/trauma, and cardiovascular ICUs.
 This broad range of experience truly prepared me for training.
 I have compassion and empathy for new learners and hope to serve as a TA by making difficult concepts easy to understand and translating them in a way that makes it stick.
 I look forward to working with students to enhance learning, apply knowledge and prepare them for the clinical phase of their academic journey.

 Oyetunji Okunola, SRNA